A Cyborg Manifesto: Criticism of traditional feminism

 Haraway takes issue with some traditional feminists, reflected in statements describing how "women more than men somehow sustain daily life, and so have a privileged epistemological (relating to the theory of knowledge) position potentially."
 The views of traditional feminism operate under the totalizing assumptions that all men are one way, and women another, whereas "a cyborg theory of wholes and parts," does not desire to explain things in total theory.
 Haraway suggests that feminists should move beyond naturalism and essentialism, criticizing feminist tactics as "identity politics" that victimize those excluded, and she proposes that it is better strategically to confuse identities.
 Her criticism mainly focuses on socialist and radical feminism.
 The former, she writes, achieves "to expand the category of labour to what (some) women did".
 Socialist feminism does not naturalize but rather builds a unity that was non-existent before - namely the woman worker.
 On the other hand, radical feminism, according to Catharine MacKinnon, describes a world in which the woman only exists in opposition to the man.
 The concept of woman is socially constructed within the patriarchal structure of society and women only exist because men have made them exist.
 The woman as a self does not exist.
 Haraway criticizes both when writing that "my complaint about socialist/Marxian standpoints is their unintended erasure of polyvocal, unassimilable, radical difference made visible in anti-colonial discourse and practice" and "MacKinnon's intentional erasure of all difference through the device of the 'essential' non-existence of women is not reassuring" (299).

 Haraway also indirectly critiques white feminism by highlighting the struggles of women of color: she suggests that a woman of color "might be understood as a cyborg identity, a potent subjectivity synthesized from fusions of outsider identities and in the complex political-historical layerings of her 'biomythography.'"

-To counteract the essentializing and anachronistic rhetoric of spiritual ecofeminists, who were fighting patriarchy with modernist constructions of female-as-nature and earth mothers, Haraway employs the cyborg to refigure feminism into cybernetic code.
+To counteract the essentializing and anachronistic rhetoric of spiritual and cultural ecofeminists, who were fighting patriarchy with modernist constructions of female-as-nature and earth mothers, Haraway employs the cyborg to refigure feminism into cybernetic code.